miquelindia90/MachineTranslationAPI/README.md

 This repo has been tested using the dataset provided by LanguageWire in [here]{https://languagewire-my.sharepoint.com/personal/adas_languagewire_com/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fadas%5Flanguagewire%5Fcom%2FDocuments%2Fsenior%5Fml%5Fengineer%5Ftech%5Fchallenge%5Fdata%5Flw%5Fmlt%5Ftech%5Fchallenge%2Ezip&parent=%2Fpersonal%2Fadas%5Flanguagewire%5Fcom%2FDocuments&ga=1}.
 Here are some findings, improvements and future work that could be done in this repository:

+1.- Data Processing: The data was pre-cleaned but still there was some work to do.
+We needed to implement the following steps:

+      - Normalization: It was needed to normalize the text, lowercasing the sentences and separating punctuation and other special charcaters from words.
+There were some special charaters that I didn't know to deal with.
+I prefered initally to let them be as punctuaion characters, but it could be a good idea to remove them.
+The lowercased text was also a bit delicated process, because looking in the sentences I noticed that some non-initial sentecene words have capital letters that could provide some linguistic information.
+I decided to lowercased all the text, but maybe it could have been a good idea to keep the capital letters in the non-initial words.

+      - Tokenization: The tokenization was done without using any external library.
+The tokenization was done in a way that the sentences were tokenized in words.
+In SDMT models we have worked in the word level.
+In the multilingual case we have worked with subwords in order to avoid dealing with a almos ~4x vocabulary size and also with the OOV issue.